The Lives of Christopher Chant: Plot

 The novel tells the story of Christopher Chant's childhood in a magic filled Victorian style era.
 Although both of his parents are powerful practitioners of magic, the two are constantly at loggerheads; his father (an enchanter, the strongest type of magic-user) is entirely devoted to his work, to such a degree that the young Christopher is afraid that he would not recognise him should the two meet in public.
 On the other hand, his mother (a sorceress, the second-strongest type of magic-user) is a social climber, and is apparently only married to his father for his social connections.
 Christopher finds solace in his uncle Ralph, but due to his travelling job they rarely see each other.

 The only escape that Christopher has is through his dreams, in which he is able to escape to other worlds.
 While he is not the only person with this ability, seemingly no one is able to do it so easily as he.
 Christopher is able to bring items with him into the real world, and after one of his many nannies discovers his hoard of items and accuses him of stealing, he tells Uncle Ralph of his power.
 Uncle Ralph is intrigued by this and has Christopher go on a 'test' to see what he can bring back.
-In the place between worlds, which takes the form of a valley, Christopher meets Tacroy who is supposed to guide him on his uncle's orders, however the two discover that whilst Tacroy is projecting his mind there Christopher is physically going into the other worlds; something which is impossible.
+In the place between worlds, which takes the form of a valley, Christopher meets Tacroy who is supposed to guide him on his uncle's orders, but the two discover that whilst Tacroy is projecting his mind there Christopher is physically going into the other worlds, something which is impossible.

 Christopher and Tacroy go on several of these trips, and on one to World 10 they get separated.
 Christopher meets 'The Living Asheth' a girl his age who is a vessel for Asheth, the Goddess of her world.
-He makes a deal with her for one of her magic temple cats, Throgmorten, but as she helps him escape he is speared by one of her many guards.
+He makes a deal with her for one of her magic temple cats, Throgmorten, but as she helps him escape he is speared by The Arm of Asheth, who is a member of the Goddess's army.
 After waking up in his bed with Throgmorten, Christopher accidentally causes a curtain rod to fall down and spear him through the heart, although he survives.
 This experience prompts his parents to send him to a boarding school where Christopher forgets to travel in his dreams because he enjoys it so much.
 Several ordinary months go by and Christopher decides to become a professional cricketer whilst his parents divorce.
 His friend accidentally hits him in the head with a cricket back, killing him.
 He wakes up confused in the morgue, where he then falls asleep in the hospital.
 The current Chrestomanci named Gabriel De Witt visits him, but disbelieves claims of him being an enchanter.
 Christopher's father takes Christopher to several witches and discovers that a silver coin Ralph insisted he always carry on him was stopping him from doing magic.